stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 1: Add git repository to your Visual Studio solution and deploy to GitHub

+> **Note**: You need to use your own GitHub account for this step.
+This is NOT provided in the workshop.

 1. Return to the LabVM and in Visual Studio and select the **Git** menu item and then **Settings**.

 2. In the **Options** dialog, ensure you are on the **Git Global Settings** tab under Source Control and enter your GitHub user name and email address into the `User name` and `Email` fields and then select **OK**.